Fort San Felipe (Cavite): History

-As early as 1591, Gov. Gomez Perez Dasmariñas recognized the strategic importance of Cavite Puerto as the gateway to the City of Manila and moved toward its fortification.
-It was in fact at this isthmus, two decades earlier, that Miguel de Legazpi hid his ships prior to the attack in Manila.
+As early as 1591, Governor-General Gómez Pérez Dasmariñas recognized the strategic importance of Cavite Puerto as the gateway to the City of Manila and moved toward its fortification.
+It was in fact at this isthmus, two decades earlier, that Miguel López de Legazpi hid his ships prior to the attack in Manila.

 Construction

 Constructed between 1609 and 1616, Fort San Felipe is the first military fortress built in the province of Cavite during the time of Governor Juan de Silva.
 According to a report in 1659 of Governor Sabiniano Manrique de Lara: "it was quadrilateral in form, with four corner bastions, and had a perimeter of 220 ft.
 It was built to face the Cavite Port and Manila.
 Furthermore, a cube or platform enough for 10 cannons and named Santa Catalina the Martyr was nearby.
 Facing San Felipe were the ruins of the casa real which had another low platform for eight cannons.
 However, it was in bad state and had to be repaired."

 In August 1663, Governor Sabiniano Manrique de Lara ordered the construction of a platform at the entrance of Fort San Felipe that would handle 10 cannons.
-After some years, four more platforms followed, each were named after Catholic saints.
+After some years, four more platforms followed, each named after Catholic saints.

-From 1679 to 1688, the fort was used as a prison for Fernando de Valenzuela, former valido to the Queen Regent Mariana of Austria.
+From 1679 to 1688, the fort was used as a prison for Fernando de Valenzuela, former valido to Queen Regent Mariana of Austria.

 Cavite mutiny of 1872

 The Cavite Mutiny of 1872 was an uprising of military personnel of the Spanish arsenal in Cavite including Fort San Felipe, on January 20, 1872.
 Around 200 soldiers and laborers led by Sergeant Francisco La Madrid rose up in the belief that it would elevate a national uprising.
 The event led to the killing of the governor of the fort but was quickly suppressed on January 22.
-The government soldiers executed many of the participants and began to crack down on a burgeoning nationalist movement.
-The uprising also resulted in the unjust implication and the tragic execution by garrote of Filipino priests Mariano Gomez, Jose Burgos, and Jacinto Zamora on February 17, 1872.
+Government troops executed many of the participants and began to crack down on a burgeoning nationalist movement The uprising also resulted in the unjust implication and the tragic execution by garrote of Filipino priests Mariano Gómez, José Burgos, and Jacinto Zamora on February 17, 1872.

 Many scholars believe that the Cavite Mutiny of 1872 was the beginning of Filipino nationalism that eventually lead to the Philippine Revolution of 1896.